secureCodeBox/documentation/docs/architecture/13_glossary.md

 _Sidecar_ : This is a [common DevOps pattern][k8s-sidecar] for Kubernetes.
 It is a container with one responsibility which extends a _container_.
 We use this pattern for the _lurker_ and _parsers_.

+_Security Operations Center (SOC)_: A unit, team or department responsible for monitoring and handle security issues and vulnerabilities in an organisation.

 _Storage_: The component we use to store lurked and parsed _findings_.

 [wiki-container]:         https://en.wikipedia.org/wiki/OS-level_virtualization